griffitp12/cellr/README.md

 ## Project Status

 The Frontend is currently just a placeholder.
-At the moment I'm focusing on code architecture and developing my api.
+At the moment I'm focusing on code architecture and developing the api.

-### Next Steps

-- Finish POST route to be able to add a wine

-- Add ability to add a price, purchase location, and rating to a wine
-    - These will be user specific functions and so will require a database addition

 ## Instillation and setup instructions
 Fork, clone, and then